djrenren/blog/_drafts/custom-test-framework-prop.md

 --------------------------------------
 `#[test_case]` is simply a marker to the compiler to aggregate the item beneath it and pass it to the test runner.

 **Semantics:**
- - Annotated items will be excluded in test configurations
+ - Annotated items will be excluded in non-test configurations
  - Annotated items will be passed as an array to the test runner
  - Annotated items must be a nameable `const`, `static`, or `fn`.